Killing of Robert Hamill: Death

 Robert Hamill never regained consciousness and died of his injuries eleven days later on 8 May 1997, aged 25.
-The cause of his death was recorded as "Diffuse Brain Injury associated with Fracture of Skull due to Blows to the Head".
-Six people were arrested after Robert Hamill's death, but only one was eventually tried for his murder.
+The cause of death recorded in his autopsy was "Diffuse Brain Injury associated with Fracture of Skull due to Blows to the Head".

-Investigation
+Initial arrests and police interviews

+Several men were arrested and questioned by police after Robert Hamill's death, however only one of this group was eventually put on trial for his murder: